CintBX/TheOvertime_App/README.md

 - x Create full_name method for users
 - Refactor user association integration test in post_spec# TheOvertime_App
 - Refactor posts form for admin user with status
+- Fix post_spec.rb:52 to have correct user reference, and not require update